 Neither of us are used to the humidity.
 My clothes were totally drenched by the time we made it back to the car seemingly unscathed.
 At some point during the drive home, I realized Nelson was acting strangely.
 He couldn’t get settled on the back seat and kept nipping at his sides.
 This wasn’t like him; after a good hike, he is quick to turn in circles three times before napping like a champ.
 Driving down a major highway it was hard to tell what was happening with him in the back seat … until I saw something jump off of him.

 He was covered in ticks.
 Then I looked down at my legs, wearing 3/4 length yoga pants and realized I had several on me too.
-I drove home as quickly as possible, kept him in the front yard, went inside for his grooming scissors and proceeded to spend another hour outside slowly cutting some 200+ ticks out of his hair and carefully wiggling out those that had made it to his skin.
+I drove home as quickly as possible, kept him in the front yard, as bringing him inside would’ve caused an infestation of the little bugs and I’d be Googling “terminix massachusetts” trying to sort it.
+Anyway, I went inside for his grooming scissors and proceeded to spend another hour outside slowly cutting some 200+ ticks out of his hair and carefully wiggling out those that had made it to his skin.
 He was in agony — both annoyed with me messing with him, and with all of these tiny creatures crawling all over him.

 I, in turn, was breathing deeply and really trying not to wave my hands toward the heavens and scream obscenities.
 I’d seen a tick before when a found one on my stomach after hiking through rain forest in Nicaragua.
 But this was unreal.
 I couldn’t get them off of him fast enough.
 And as I would find them, they would bury into him, making him welp.
 (It didn’t help that at one point I skimmed him with the scissors.)
 My hands were shaking and I had sweat pouring into my face.